 Will the new levy on concrete leave more people vulnerable to underinsurance?

 It is likely that the new 5% levy on concrete products announced by the Government in the 2023 Budget will cause house rebuilding costs to increase further as builders try to offset the rise of concrete products on prospective buyers and homeowners.

 According to estimates by the Society of Chartered Surveyors Ireland (SCSI), this new levy will increase the price of a three-bed semi for example, by €1,200, meaning many homeowners nationwide will not have the correct cover for their homes.

 How do I know my rebuild cost?

-The Society of Chartered Surveyors Ireland has a handy House Rebuild Calculator.
+The SCSI has a handy House Rebuild Calculator.
 Homeowners can simply input the key details about their home, such as its size, type and location, and it will then calculate an estimated rebuild cost for you.

 Compare home insurance on bonkers.ie